nomadkitty/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  Token is a security technique that is used for authenticating the users who attempt to log in to a server, a network, or some other secure system

 - [ ] What steps can you take in your web apps to keep your data secure?

+  1.Use token to verify user credentials and authenticate users to log in 2.Use privates routes to any components that should be private.

 - [ ] Describe how web servers work.

+  Web servers include two parts: a computer that stores the code for a website and a program that runs on such a computer.
+The physical computer device is connected to the internet, and stores the code for different websites to be shared across the world at all times.
+When we load the code for our websites, or web apps, on a server like this, we would say that the server is “hosting” our website/app.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  CRUD stands for create, read, update and delete.
+Created refers to POST method.
+Read refers to GET method.
+Update refers to PUT method and delete refers to DELETE method.

 ## Project Set Up

 Follow these steps to set up and work on your project: